mozilla-iam/iam-infra/docs/eks-cluster-management.md

 ## <a id="toc-cleanup"></a>Cleanup

-From the folder where you can the apply, you can run your destroy:
+If you want to destroy the cluster, you can do so from the folder where you ran the apply:

 ```sh
 $ terraform destroy
 ```

 You will be prompted to confirm that you want to remove all cluster resources.
+Repeat the same action for the VPC if that is no longer needed as well.

 # <a id="toc-upgrades"></a>Upgrades